czarakas/local_climate_change_tool/README.md

 atmospheric science or climate studies.

 #### SSPs
-These scenarios are different shared socioeconomic pathways (SSPs), which make projections on what would happen in the future based on various assumptions of human activity, e.g. how much carbon-based energy is used and the amount of carbon emissions, assuming no further climate change or changing policies.
-In the order of most to least sustainable, these assumptions are SSP1: Sustainability, SSP2: Middle-of-the-road, SSP3: Regional Rivalry, and SSP5: Fossil Fueled Development.
+Climate models were run for different future scenarios which represent different shared socioeconomic pathways (SSPs), which make projections on what would happen in the future based on various assumptions of human activity, e.g. how much carbon-based energy is used and the amount of carbon emissions, assuming no further climate change or changing policies.
+In the order of most to least sustainable, these assumptions are SSP1: Sustainability, SSP2: Middle-of-the-road,
+SSP3: Regional Rivalry, and SSP5: Fossil Fueled Development.

 For this project, we implemented data from the class of 21st century scenarios (Tier 1) listed below ranging from highest to lowest